blarney-lang/blarney/README.md

 One of the classic limitations of Lava is that identifier names are lost when the netlist is generated.
-In particular, this is problematic when you want to analyse, say, the critical-path of your circuit using a third-party tool, but there is no way to map the netlist names reported by the tool back to the Lava names in your original description.
+In particular, this is problematic when we want to analyse, say, the critical-path of our circuit using a third-party tool, but there is no way to map the netlist names reported by the tool back to the Lava names in the original description.

 Blarney provides a solution to this problem in the form of the [Namer